ghostycapgras/ghostycapgras/README.md

 ![3675b8da362e8fa5f38b4a2feed84ac7](https://github.com/user-attachments/assets/5d8d19ae-3291-49c6-81ca-2ed6189b8dfe)

-# **IF I WRITE "DNI" IN MY NICKNAME, IT MEANS "DNI."
+# **IF I WRITE "DNI" IN MY NICKNAME, IT MEANS "DNI".
 IF YOU WRITE ANYTHING TO ME OR JUST SAY THE WORD "INTERACT."
 I WILL INSULT YOU.
 I DON'T CARE IF IT'S JUST A GAME.
 YOU'RE RUINING MY MOOD EVEN WORSE.
 YOURE NOT FUNNY.**

 **Homestuck FD, don't even fucking subscribe to my GitHub.
 I'll ban you instantly.
 If my nickname says "HOMESTUCK - DNFI" but I'm wearing the Eridan skin OR ANY HOMESTUCK SKIN, that means I'm just wearing a skin that's 2 or 3 years old.
 I haven't been in the fandom for a long time.** BUT!
 I can make an exception for you if you are a Will Wood fan or are in any FD I am in.